cloudfoundry/cc-api-v3-style-guide/README.md

 Pagination **may** be used by [Collections](#collections) to limit the number of resources returned at a time.
 Pagination is requested by a client through the use of query parameters.
 Pagination is represented as a JSON object.

 Pagination **MUST** include a `total_results` field with an integer value of the total number of records in the collection.

+Pagination **MUST** include a `total_pages` field with an integer value of the total number of pages in the collection.

 Pagination **MUST** include the following fields for pagination links: